veracity/veracity-documentation/sections/developerexperience/publishapi.md

 * Be in a resource group that was approved to the production environment.
 If you are unsure whether your resource group is in production or need to publish a new group, contact the [onboarding team](mailto:onboarding@veracity.com).
 If you are new to Veracity, [read about the onboarding process](https://developer.veracity.com/docs/section/onboarding/onboarding).

 ## To share access to a private API
+If you want someone to access your private API, share with them the URL to your API in API Explorer.
+To do so, use the URL structure below but replace
+`{API Product ID}` with the ID of your API Product and `{API-Specifications-ID}` with the ID of your API Specification that is connected to the API Product.

-Share the URL to your API.
-The URL structure is: https://developer.veracity.com/docs/section/api-explorer/{API Product ID}/apis/provider/{API-Specifications-ID}
+The URL structure is:
+https://developer.veracity.com/docs/section/api-explorer/{API Product ID}/apis/provider/{API-Specifications-ID}

 To get API Product ID: